dilkhush/request_throttler/README.md

 created a script to make 1 DOS attack to your site so you can save yourself from that attack.

+## pre-requirement

+You should have redis gem in your gemfile redis up and running. you need to set a redis path in you initializers/request_throttler.rb

+    $ config.store = Redis.new(url: 'localhost:6379', namespace: 'request_throttler')

 ## Installation

 Add this line to your application's Gemfile: